 Kyle's passion for yoga shines through.
 His classes focus on bringing the traditional practices of yoga to the western world.
 He is also challenging attitudes around masculinity and his Men who Stretch classes encourage men to come together and see that yoga is for everyone.

-Natasha has been practicing yoga intermittently for several years and admits to previously viewing yoga as a physical exercise to stretch and increase flexibility.
-However her recent travels totally transformed her perspective on yoga as she experienced first-hand the healing benefits of yoga.
+Natasha admits to previously viewing yoga as a physical exercise to stretch and increase flexibility.
+However this changed during her travels as she experienced first-hand the healing benefits of yoga.
 After years of struggling with anxiety, low self esteem and difficult times in her life,the practice of yoga has been life changing.
 Natasha now incorporates yoga as a way of life.

 Natasha’s background is in social work and she has experience of working with a variety of people with vast a range of difficulties including poor mental health and addictions.
+As well as teaching at the studio, Natasha also teaches classes in a local recovery cafe.
 Natasha’s aim is to make yoga accessible to everybody and give people the opportunity to experience the positive and therapeutic benefits of yoga she has.
 This has inspired Natasha to complete a 50 hour Yin Teacher Training Course.
 She has also completed a Yoga Therapy and Mindfulness for Addictions course with the Minded Institute and a Yoga and Mindfulness for Autism and ADHD course with Special Yoga.
 She is also a qualified Children's Yoga Teacher, as well as a Teen Yoga Teacher through affiliated charity Teen Yoga.

 Natasha is keen to share her knowledge and experience of yoga to empower people and help them to live happier and healthier lives.
 Natasha’s style of classes allow people to go deeper and see that yoga is much more than just the physical poses.